List of Emmerdale characters introduced in 2005: Sarah Sugden

+Avril Kent

+Avril Kent, portrayed bu Melanie Hill, is a love interest of Bob Hope (Tony Audenshaw).
+Hill's casting was announced on 27 May 2005 and was revealed to only be in the programme for four weeks.
+After Bob's recent split from wife Viv Hope (Deena Payne), he joins a dating agency where he meets Avril, who is very similar to his ex-wife.
+They go on a date and she subsequently has a fight with Viv, who confesses her love for Bob, causing Avril to walk off followed by Bob.
+Bob and Avril part on good terms and he proposes to Viv.
+Speaking of her casting, Hill said: "I’ve always been a big fan of Emmerdale and I’m really excited to be joining the show."
+Executive producer Kathleen Beadles spoke of Hill's casting: "We are thrilled to confirm that Melanie will be playing the character of Avril.
+It’s a fantastically funny storyline and we are looking forward to welcoming her on-set."

 Sandra Briggs

-Sandra Briggs is the wife of Craig Briggs.
+Sandra Briggs is married to Craig Briggs.
 She first appeared on screen on 11 August 2005 and made her last appearance on screen on 26 February 2006.
 On 25 June 2005, it was announced that former Coronation Street actress Sally Ann Matthews would be joining Emmerdale as Sandra Briggs.
 A spokesperson said "Sally Ann will be joining us, and will begin filming shortly."
 Matthews said "I am thrilled to be asked to play the role of Sandra Briggs.
 I have been a huge fan of Emmerdale for many years now and I just can't wait to begin filming."
 Series producer Kathleen Beedles revealed: "Her character Sandra will be caught in the crossfire as the Kings ruthlessly battle to secure the land they need for their housing development."
 In a later interview with Inside Soap, the show's executive producer, Kathleen Beedles, admitted casting Matthews, well known to soap fans from Coronation Street, in what would essentially become a minor role was a mistake.

 Sandra is married to Craig, a local farmer.
 When Tom King (Ken Farrington) wants to buy their land, he sends his son Max (Charlie Kemp), a vet, to kill their livestock.
 Sandra and Craig are furious with the Kings but are unable to tell the police for insurance reasons, so Max's boss Paddy Kirk (Dominic Brunt) takes the blame.
 Sandra needs more money so she gets a job at Eric Pollard (Christopher Chittell)'s factory as a machinist.
 She works with Val Lambert (Charlie Hardwick) and Delilah Dingle (Hayley Tamaddon).